Palm cockatoo: Food and feeding

+Drumming

+A 2023 study by Professor Robert Heinsohn from the Australian National University, has found that palm cockatoos fashion individual musical tools, in the form of wood and seed pods, to drum on trees to mark their territories and attract potential mates.
+These musical tools are used by the cockatoos to drum out highly personal rhythms and the tools are often highly decorated.

 Conservation and status

-The palm cockatoo is still relatively common in Cape York, but is threatened there by habitat destruction, particularly due to bauxite mining around Weipa and altered fire regimens elsewhere.
-Palm cockatoos are hunted in New Guinea.
-The palm cockatoo is currently evaluated as Least Concern on the IUCN Red List of Threatened Species.
+The palm cockatoo is still relatively common in Cape York, where it is nonetheless threatened by habitat destruction (particularly due to bauxite mining around Weipa) and altered fire regimens in the region.
+Palm cockatoos are also hunted traditionally in New Guinea.
+The species is currently listed as Near Threatened on the IUCN Red List of Threatened Species.
 It is listed on Appendix I of CITES.
 In Australia, palm cockatoos were relisted from Near Threatened to Vulnerable on 31 October 2015 (EPBC Act List of Threatened Fauna).

 Aviculture

 This species is in high demand for the pet trade due to its unusual appearance.
 In early captive situations, pet owners would either feed dog kibble or generic bird seed mixture, while zoos would give them "monkey biscuits".
 As their nutritional needs became more apparent over the years, owners have shifted to specially formulated "manufactured diet" pellets along with a wide variety of treats like peanuts, pecans, Brazil nuts, pine nuts, sunflower seeds, oranges, apples, grapes, pomegranate, bananas, sweet potatoes, carrots, beets, broccoli, and kale.
 Many zoos still give them monkey biscuits to broaden their diet.